spacebeam/ophelia/strategy/terran.md

 spreed your overlords, and you are going to scout with your first mutas know, you need to confirm whatever it is the enemy's plan with your own eyes,

+if goliath mech play, get 1+ caparace, clean vultures outside your base and take a 3th expansion,

+preassure terran natural with your mutalisk but be carefull with the muta, don't over do it,

+keep scouting with the muta to make sure you know what you are against,

+if terran is going upgrade mech you can't not go muta only, get hydra den and evolution chamber and change your composition depending on the situation,

+vs goliat, vulture, tank you can go only muta, only muta is very strong and easy to use, spawn mutas and drones,

+when the goliaths are about to push make another sunken in your natural and backstab with the mutalisk,

+you must adapt to the right situation, but hopefully the 1+ caparace it's about to complete and your 3th base is up,

+make 2 control groups of mutalisk and just fight with it,

+get +2 caparace armor, keep making muta, powering and get the 4th base,

+we keep making muta until the enemy make its starport, if they don't make the starport we keep making muta,

+switch you composition to hydra as soon as you see the starport and focus on attack upgrade for hydra on the 1th evolution chamber,

+you stop making mutalisk, and play with what you have continue backstabing on all oportunity,

+get overlord speed, keep backstabing and making hydras, if they attack mix your mutalisk and hydras and defend if you need too,

+focus on attack upgrade on hydra and caparace on mutalisk,

+when you have overlord speed, spread them around and watch for dropships,

+following this build order hive is a way to preassure terran, a tool but not a goal.

+don't fight the terran directly, move your units around and backstab when you can, keep your initial mutalisk alive to put preassure and backstab,

+if you get hive don't build lings until addrenals and speed, following this you can play on your tempo.